-The nice thing about Airbnb is that you have the full freedom to choose when you rent out our space, and there’s no long-term commitment.
-You can rent out one time just to test the waters!
+The nice thing about Airbnb is that you have the full freedom to choose when you rent out your space, and there’s no long-term commitment.
+Start by renting your place out just one time to get your feet wet.

-Once you have a feel for how much you can expect to earn per rental, you can calculate how many days/nights per month you will need to rent out in order to meet your income goal in Step 2.
+Once you have a feel for how much you can expect to earn per rental, you can calculate how many nights per month you’ll need to make your place available to meet the income goal you set in Step 2.

 4. Talk to your landlord